 Cyclone Notes:- Download PDF – Download PDF Here

 Cyclones are addressed by different names in different locations.

 - Hurricanes – In the Atlantic and Eastern Pacific.

 - Cyclone – In the Indian Ocean and Western Pacific around Australia.

 How are Cyclones named?

 Lists and names of Cyclones are maintained and updated by an international committee of the World Meteorological Organisation (WMO).
 The original lists had only names of women.
-In 1979 men’s name is also included.
+In 1979 men’s names were also included.
 Names of men and women are used alternatively.
 Six lists are used in rotation.
 Hence the list used in 2020 will be used again in 2026.
-If the storms have wreaked havoc on a country, then the names will not be repeated again due to reasons of sensitivity.
-Examples are Katrina in the USA (2005), Sandy in the USA (2012), Haiyan in the Philippines (2013), Irma and Maria in the Carribean (2017).
+If the storms have wreaked havoc on a country, then the names will not be repeated due to reasons of sensitivity.
+Examples are Katrina in the USA (2005), Sandy in the USA (2012), Haiyan in the Philippines (2013), Irma, and Maria in the Carribean (2017).

 The above details would help candidates preparing for UPSC 2020.